Learning the Interference Graph of a Wireless Network: Problem Formulation

 {i.e., $p_{ij}$ is the probability that, when $i,j$ are isolated from the rest of the APs and $X_i(t)=X_j(t)=1$, AP $i$ interferes with AP $j$, causing transmission failure of AP $j$. }

 The $p_{ij}$ capture the randomness in locations of the clients associated with each AP.
 An AP may interfere with only a subset of the clients of a neighboring AP.
 For example, in Fig.~\ref{fig:int_graph} AP $1$ may interfere with a client of AP $2$ that is halfway between the APs, but it likely will not interfere with a client on the far side of AP $2$.
-Thus, which clients one AP interferes with depends on the location of the other AP's clients.
+Thus, which clients of an AP another AP interferes with depends on the locations of those clients.
 The value of $p_{ij}$ represents the proportion of AP $j$'s clients that AP $i$ interferes with.
 It can be interpreted as the probability that AP $j$ communicates with a client located in the overlapped area of the carrier sensing ranges of APs $i$ and $j$.
-We don't define $p_{ij}$ for $(i,j)\in \Ec_d$ since such pairs of APs are within each other's carrier sensing range and thus never transmit simultaneously.
+Note that $p_{ij}$ is not defined for $(i,j)\in \Ec_D$ since such pairs of APs are within each other's carrier sensing range and thus never transmit simultaneously.
 This is the case for AP 4 and AP 5 in Fig.~\ref{fig:int_graph}.

 Define $\Sc_j = \{ (i,j) \in \mathcal{E}_H \ | \ i \in \mathcal{V}\}$ to be the hidden interferer set for AP $j$, i.e., the set of APs with $p_{ij}> 0$.
 We let $s_j=|\Sc_j|$.
 We point out that in general $\forall \Sc\subseteq \Vc\backslash\{i,j\}$,